If you are not much of a participant on the feminist or transgender politics blogospheres, you might not know what a Safe Space is. I wish I didn’t.

 With that in mind, I’m temporarily putting *all* comments on this post on hold for the rest of today.’

 And that was that*.

 It is laughable to me,but also quite worrying, that in this environment of mollecoddling women, and apparently ‘agender’ people (though I get the impression many trans women and gender non-conforming people do not feel protected by feminist safe spaces), someone is always presented as the ‘aggressor’, the one who threatens this cosy little therapeutic atmosphere.
 And it doesn’t matter how nasty, personal or rude anyone is to that designated aggressor, because they have broken the law of the ‘safe space’.

 It’s clever really.
 It is yet another ruse by feminists to shut down debate and stifle any challenges to their perspectives.
-As Mark Simpson and I have pointed out before, tropes like ‘whataboutthemenz’ have entered feminist discourse, to dismiss and belittle anyone, especially men, who question their ‘gyno-centric’ view of everything.
+As I have pointed out before, tropes like ‘whataboutthemenz’ have entered feminist discourse, to dismiss and belittle anyone, especially men, who question their ‘gyno-centric’ view of everything.

 ‘Safe spaces’ do the same thing.
 On another discussion recently on an American feminist blog I got accused of ‘triggering’ someone’s trauma as a rape survivor and was told to leave.